vinhnghiemcr/u4_hw_vue_RAWG/README.md

 </div>

 ## Overview
-In this lab, we will be building a frontend website with React, React Router, and the RAWG API: https://rawg.io/apidocs, a must have API for gamers!
+In this lab, we will be building a frontend website with React, React Router, and the RAWG API.
+We'll be getting practice with routing dynamically with `react-router-dom` elements and with making API calls with `axios` inside of React Lifecycle Methods.
+- https://rawg.io/apidocs, a must have API for gamers!
-The endpoints we will be using with this API have been provided below.
+- The endpoints (url strings) we will be using with this API have been provided below.
 Starter code and component files have also been provided.
-- Make sure to `npm i` after `forking` and `cloning` this repo to install dependencies.

-## Endpoints
+### Endpoints
-We'll be using these endpoints for our API calls
 ```js
 [GET] Search `https://api.rawg.io/api/games?search={searchQuery}`
 [GET] Genres `https://api.rawg.io/api/genres`